How Swedes were fooled by one of the biggest scientific bluffs of our time

 Did Erikson deliberately overstate his qualifications?

 Despite a lack of any qualification, Erikson describes himself as a behavioural scientist.
-Before the publication of one of the first articles, in Swedish magazine Filter, questioning the validity of the Surrounded by idiots book, Erikson e-mailed me (we both shared the same international agent, so we had met briefly once before) and asked whether, given my own profession as a psychologist and my position as a board member of the Swedish Skeptics Society, I would support his claim that he was a ‘behavioural scientist’.
+Before the publication of one of the first articles, in Swedish magazine Filter, questioning the validity of the Surrounded by Idiots book, Erikson e-mailed me (we both shared the same international agent, so we had met briefly once before) and asked whether, given my own profession as a psychologist and my position as a board member of the Swedish Skeptics Association, I would support his claim that he was a ‘behavioural scientist’.
 I declined to offer such support, despite the fact that from a legal point of view in Sweden, it is possible to call yourself a ‘behavioural scientist’ without any formal qualifications.
 He has just as much right as my poodle to call himself a behavioural scientist.

-Nevertheless, Erikson did tell Filter that I had had supported his right to use the title, a falsehood that was very easily revealed by the Filter journalist who phoned me up to double check the claim.
+Nevertheless, Erikson did tell Filter that I had supported his right to use the title, a falsehood that was very easily revealed by the Filter journalist who phoned me up to double check the claim.
 On his homepage Erikson claimed that “in an interview with Filter I referred to a psychologist who supported my claim [to be a behavioural scientist]”.
 This is simply untrue.
 In the question of his qualifications, as with the reasoning within his books, Erikson appears to fool himself in to believing that he is in the right.

-The same questions can be raised of TV4, SVT and Aftonbladet who used Erikson in his role as a behavioural expert.
-In the case of Aftonbladet, they asked Erikson to write a column even after the magazine Filter called in to question his expertise.
-When we at VoF named Erikson’s “Fraudster of the year” it received some attention in the national press, but was ignored by Aftonbladet.
+The same questions can be raised of TV4, SVT and Aftonbladet, who used Erikson in his role as a behavioural expert.
+In the case of Aftonbladet, they asked Erikson to write a column even after the magazine Filter called into question his expertise.
+When we at VoF named Erikson’s “Fraudster of the Year” it received some attention in the national press, but was ignored by Aftonbladet.
 Up to that point, we can only imagine that each media outlet saw that others, including Bonnier, had accepted the book’s validity and assumed that it was scientifically sound.

 Our society builds on trust.
 We assume that people who write books understand the area they are writing about.
 We trust respectable book publishers.
 We assume newspapers editors check facts and sources.
 We believe in public service television and radio.

 It is here we confront the biggest problem of all.
-In the age when anyone can publish their views online, the very institutions which we are meant to trust—publishers, broadcasters and newspaper editors—have to fight harder than ever to maintain their own trustworthiness.
-If they lose that trust then the very existence of democracy and the open society is at risk.
+In the age when anyone can publish their views online, the very institutions which we are meant to trust – publishers, broadcasters and newspaper editors – have to fight harder than ever to maintain their own trustworthiness.
+If they lose that trust, then the very existence of democracy and the open society is at risk.
 For all of us: blue, red, yellow, lilac or green.

-Epilogue, January 2020.
+Epilogue, January 2020

 Since this article was published in spring 2019, Erikson’s book has been sold to over 35 countries.
 In Norway, it was last year’s all-round bestseller.
 Forbes had his book on a top-ten “must read” list.
 The estimated sales around the world is now 2.000.000 copies.
 And on amazon.com, his publisher is still presenting him as “behavioural scientist”.